 You probably already know the many health benefits of exercise, right?
 Things like increased cardiovascular health, improved cholesterol levels, decreased blood pressure, weight management, decreased risk of certain diseases such as diabetes, as well as many others.

-But did you know that exercise can be a very effective tool for managing stress?
-Which is why Jenny Evans has taken it a step further by researching the physiological and hormonal responses to stress and exercise.
+But did you know that exercise can be a very effective tool for dealing with stress?
+Which is why Jenny Evans has taken things a step further by researching the physiological and hormonal responses to stress and exercise.